shoeper/kyocera-printer-install/README.md

 To install the driver, just fetch the script and run it.

+In case your printer still doesn't work afterwards you can enable cups debug logging as follows.

+* Edit /etc/cups/cupsd.conf to change `LogLevel` to `debug`
+* Reload cupsd (`systemctl restart cups.service`
+* View the logs with `journalctl -u cups -e -f`
+* After finding the problem change back the `LogLevel` to warn

 Most likely it also works for many other printers of Kyocera.
 For the following printer models ppd files were included when I installed the driver on my system:

 ```